 The USS Constellation, the first American warship under the Constitution, is launched on September 7, 1797 in Baltimore, Maryland.
 The 38-gun frigate was one of the original six frigates authorized by the Naval Act of 1794, it became the first U.S. Navy vessel to capture an enemy ship, defeating the French frigate L'Insurgente in 1799 during the Quasi-War.

-The Lewis and Clark Expedition, also known as the Corps of Discovery, returns to St. Louis after a 28-month journey to the Pacific Ocean completing their journey to explore and map the western portion of the United States.
+The Lewis and Clark Expedition, also known as the Corps of Discovery, returns to St. Louis after completing their 28-month, 8,000-mile journey to the Pacific Ocean, to explore and map the western portion of the United States.

 The explorers were met with a hearty welcome from the town's inhabitants, who gathered to celebrate their safe arrival and the successful completion of the first recorded round-trip overland crossing of North America.